victorgrubio/traefik/README.md

 ## GCP

 Created a sample NGINX and Traefik deployment on GCP to handle service exposition conditions on GCP (Usage of nodeport).
-Working example in folder [gcp-nginx](./helm/gcp-nginx/) using mingshu setup and "just me and opensource" video guides.
+Working example in folder [gcp-nginx](./helm/gcp-nginx/) using mingshu setup, gcloud armour guide and "just me and opensource" video guides.

 ### Articles